IGDRion/ANNEXA/README.md

 -profile conda      : Run annexa in conda environment.
 -profile docker     : Run annexa in docker container.

+--tx_discovery      : Specify which transcriptome reconstruction tool to use.
+Options: "bambu" (default) or "stringtie2".
 --filter            : Perform or not the filtering step. false by default.
 --tfkmers_tokenizer : Path to TransforKmers tokenizer.
 Required if filter activated.
 --tfkmers_model     : Path to TransforKmers model.
 Required if filter activated.